KerimovEmil/MathHistorySpotlightsPodcast/README.md

 ```

 ## Deployment
-- The project is currently hosted on GitHub Pages at https://kerimovemil.github.io/MathHistorySpotlightsPodcast/
+- The project is hosted on https://www.mathhistoryspotlights.com/
-- To publish updates: commit and push to the `master` branch.

 ## Update episodes
 - Episodes are currently embedded in `index.html` using the RSS enclosure audio URLs and local thumbnails in `assets/images/`.